David-H-bit/ToDo-list/README.md

 - ✅ **Smart Filtering**: Built-in lists for Total Tasks, Completed, and Overdue items
 - ✅ **Theme Support**: Light and dark mode toggle
 - ✅ **Modal Interface**: Clean modal dialogs for adding tasks and lists
-- ✅ **Due Dates**: Set due dates for tasks (date only)
+- ✅ **Due Dates**: Set due dates and time for tasks
 - ✅ **Task Notes**: Add notes to tasks for additional context

 ## Project Status

 This is a **work-in-progress** todo application with core functionality implemented.
 The basic task management system is functional, but several features are still in development.

-## Known Issues
+## Known Issues / limitations

-- Completed task toggle state doesn't persist when switching between lists
-- Completed tasks don't properly move to the "Completed" list
-- Task deletion only removes from current list, not all relevant lists
-- No validation for empty task names
+- LocalStorage does not work as of right now
+- Task editing is very limited

 ## Planned Features

-- 🔲 **Search Functionality**: Search through tasks and lists
-- 🔲 **View Modes**: Toggle between Lists and Cards display modes
-- 🔲 **Time Support**: Add hour/time selection for due dates
-- 🔲 **Task Validation**: Prevent creation of empty tasks
-- 🔲 **Global Task Management**: Tasks should only be addable within specific lists
 - 🔲 **Data Persistence**: Save tasks to localStorage
 - 🔲 **Task Categories**: Better organization and tagging system
 - 🔲 **Task sorting**: Sort tasks by due date, creation date or priority
+- 🔲 **Overdue warning**: highlight in task if due date/time is almost overdue
+- 🔲 **Limit indicators**: limits and requirement for task/list names, due date,...
-- 🔲 **Other**: Undo for recent deletes, Keyboard shortcuts, Character limit indicators, better/cleaner CSS
+- 🔲 **Other**: Undo for recent deletes, Keyboard shortcuts, Character limit indicators,

 ## Technologies Used